MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp.md

 6. Bandwidth

-    On top of that you have to add the bandwidth cost, where:

-    - Inbound data transfers (i.e. data going into Azure data centers): Free
-    - Outbound data transfers (for West US) (i.e. data going out of Azure data centers) is charged using this formula:
+    On top of that you have to add the bandwidth cost.
+While inbound data transfers (i.e. data going into Azure data centers) are free, outbound data transfers (i.e. data going out of Azure data centers) are charged using this formula:

     `(# of GBs transferred outbound)`